print

 Policy

-Interactions between children and adults provide opportunities for children to build trust, to develop an understanding of self and others, and to encourage respect for the feelings and rights of others.
-All interactions between children and adults will be respectful and supportive of each child’s gender, culture, language, ethnicity and family composition.
+Interactions between children and adults provide opportunities for children to build trust, develop an understanding of self and others, and encourage respect for the feelings and rights of others.
+All interactions between children and adults will be respectful and supportive of each child’s gender, culture, language, ethnicity, and family composition.

 1. Adults will greet each child to acknowledge that they belong in the classroom.